2022-January & 2022-March combined report

 Looking down into Dry Canyon

-- The canyon mouth is beyond the bottom-right corner.
+- Canyon mouth is beyond the bottom-right corner.

 128) (Continuation from the right of previous pic)